 Causes of Economic Growth

-How does a country increase its capital goods, and how does it achieve these advances in technology?
+How does a country increase its capital goods, and how does it achieve advances in technology?
 Let’s take a look at increases in capital goods first.

 Increases in Capital Goods

-Capital goods are produced just like other goods, such as cars, televisions, or food.
+Capital goods are produced just like other goods, such as cars or food.
 If a country is producing at full employment (operating on the curve), more capital goods can be produced only if the country produces fewer consumption goods.
 Looking at the diagram in the previous section, this is reflected by a move from a point on the curve from the lower right to the upper left (for example, from point D to point A, or from point B to point C).
 A government can encourage more production of capital goods by, for example, providing tax breaks for the production of capital goods, or by increasing taxes on the production or sale of non-capital (consumption) goods.

 Advances in Technology

 Advances in technology occur because of inventions and improvements in producing goods and services.
 Inventions and improvements take place when entrepreneurs have incentives to produce more efficiently and lower their costs.
-When lower costs lead to higher profits and greater rewards, entrepreneurs are motivated to continue to improve their production process.
-Countries that allow entrepreneurs to keep most of these rewards (by limiting taxation and government involvement) have been shown to experience greater rates of technological growth.
+When lower costs lead to higher profits and greater rewards, entrepreneurs are motivated to continue to improve their products and production processes.
+Countries that allow entrepreneurs to keep most of these rewards (by limiting taxation and limiting government involvement) have been shown to experience greater rates of technological growth.
 Advances in human technology also stimulate economic growth.
 When people become more productive (for example, by gaining skills and becoming more educated), the production possibilities curve shifts outward.

 Economic Growth and Economic Systems

 Communist (or command economy) countries, such as North Korea, Venezuela, and Cuba, have experienced far less economic growth than their capitalist counterparts.
+People in these countries have little freedom and few opportunities to advance, and the incentive to work hard and innovate is minimal.

-In addition, many third-world countries that have struggled with civil strife and governmental corruption have been unable to shift their production possibility curves outward, because the political instability has made it difficult for capitalism and free markets to properly function.
+Many third-world countries that have struggled with civil strife and governmental corruption have been unable to shift their production possibility curves outward, because the political instability has made it difficult for capitalism and free markets to properly function.
 For capitalism to succeed, a country needs a stable economic and political climate in which its government provides essential conditions, such as a just legal system, a just reward system (taxes and regulations that reward work and entrepreneurship), a proper infrastructure, strong national security, and protection of individual and property rights.
 Even the United States has felt the effects of uncertainty regarding the security of the country.
 When a country, its citizens, and its property are not protected properly, it can have a devastating effect on productivity and the motivation of its people to work hard.
 As security and stability improve, the conditions for a positive economic climate improve.

 Conditions for Economic Growth

 With the economic demise of many non-capitalist and often dictatorial statist countries, it has become clear during the past several decades that certain economic conditions must exist for healthy economic growth to occur.
-The free or mostly free countries and areas in our world, such as Japan, Taiwan, the United States, the United Kingdom, Canada, Hong Kong, Poland, Sweden, South Korea, and Singapore, have per capita (per person) earnings, that are much higher than the per capita earnings in statist countries, such as Cuba, Iran, and North Korea.
-The life expectancy in freer countries is higher than in statist countries, and even the large majority of the poor in the freer, capitalist countries live at a level well beyond that of the average citizen in a statist country.
+The free or mostly free countries and areas in our world, such as Japan, Taiwan, the United States, Germany, the United Kingdom, Canada, Switzerland, Poland, Sweden, South Korea, and Singapore, have per capita (per person) earnings, that are much higher than the per capita earnings in statist countries, such as Cuba, Venezuela, Iran, and North Korea.
+The life expectancy in freer countries is higher than in statist countries, and even the large majority of the poor in the freer, capitalist countries lives at a level well beyond that of the average citizen in a statist country.
 Countries with the highest per capita earnings are characterized by all or most of the following:

 1. Strong private property rights.